 The journey takes approximately 2 hours 30 minutes.
 Tickets can be purchased in Dubrovnik at the Petka Pier, just in front of where the boat departs 1 hour before departure.
 Tickets can be purchased in Korcula at the Korkyra Tourist Agency.
 For detailes sailing schedule and ticket prices check GV Line website.

 Catamaran departs from Dubrovnik in the morning and sails to Korcula, Hvar, Bol and Split.
 The same catamaran returns in the afternoon from Split.
 For detailed info about this route check Jadrolinija web site.
+This catamaran is ideal for making a day trip to the islands in Central Dalmatia.

 There are regular buses running between Dubrovnik and Korcula, taking approximately 3 hours.
 Tickets can be purchase on the day and in advance from Dubrovnik and Korcula Bus Station.
 Tickets can be also purchase online from Arriva web site.

-If you are coming to Korčula from Dubrovnik you can drive across the Peljesac peninsula until you reach Orebic and then take the car/passenger ferry from there to Domince.
+If you are coming to Korcula from Dubrovnik you can drive across the Peljesac peninsula until you reach Orebic and then take the car/passenger ferry from there to Domince.
 Domince is located just about 3 km from Korcula town.
 Ferry between Orebic and Domince runs almost hourly between May and September and takes 15-20 minutes.

 For detailed sailing schedule and prices check Jadrolinija web site.
 During the peak summer season there can be long queues for the ferry, so be prepared to wait.